 Blue Nile is the largest and most well known internet jewelry seller.
-For several years, Blue Nile let the competition innovate their way to closing the gap.
+For several years, Blue Nile let James Allen, their main competitor, innovate their way to closing the gap.
 Recently though, Blue Nile has risen back to the challenge.
 In late 2016, Blue Nile started to add high quality videos of the diamonds.
 Matching that with their unparalleled inventory and sharp business model has invigorated their business again.

 It’s best to begin your search on Blue Nile with a visit to their Recently Purchased Engagement Rings page to help you choose your setting.
 The setting type/color will determine the minimum quality of diamond you’ll need.

 Also Blue Nile has given us unique single-use coupon codes to offer our readers that will often help accomplish this.
 If you’re considering buying from them, make sure to contact us to get one of these unique discount codes.

 Bluenile.com was founded in 1999 by Mark Vadon.
 The story goes that around that time Mr. Vadon was shopping for an engagement ring and was fed up with his options.

 He felt that diamonds were essentially a commodity, and that all he needed to do was learn about this commodity and then shop for the best price.